lhm-limux/reprepro-bundle-tools/README.md

 * apply the settings: **create reprepro config files** for the different target suites and stages

+### reprepro_bundle_appserver

+A python3 module containing common classes for an application-server serving the backend for the web-apps of the reprepro-bundle-tools.
+At the moment the appserver is meant to run locally on the same host that runs the frontend part.
+Being able to run the server part on a dedicated webserver is subject of later activities.

 ### test

 The test folder contains a concrete example setup of config files and templates to demonstrate